 ‘The double degree is a lot of placement and makes it difficult to do paid work during the degree,’ she says.
 ‘Completing the Bachelor of Nursing degree first meant that I was able to maintain a good part-time job to support myself and gave me time to save some money before going back to study.’

-It also her to consolidate her general nursing knowledge and skills before entering midwifery – and she hopes she’ll eventually be a better midwife as a result.
+It also allowed her to consolidate her general nursing knowledge and skills before entering midwifery – and she feels better equipped as a midwife, as a result.

 Other things to consider when studying midwifery

-Jane Walker says another advantage of doing a Bachelor of Nursing first is that it gives you the opportunity to test out your interests.
+Jane Walker says another advantage of studying a Bachelor of Nursing first is that it gives you the opportunity to test out your interests.

 ‘With nursing, there are so many different career paths that people can go down.
 I think a lot of 17 and 18-year-olds coming directly from year 12 may be unaware of all the options ahead of them and they may change their opinion throughout their undergraduate learning and clinical experience.’